mslinn/beth/notes.md

 ## Consuela
 The most basic piece of consuela is the [json-rpc client](https://github.com/swaldman/consuela/blob/master/src/main/scala/com/mchange/sc/v1/consuela/ethereum/jsonrpc/Client.scala).

+### Synchronous IO
 `Client.Simple(httpUrl)` is a somewhat incomplete Scala wrapper around `eth` (see [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC)).
 Note that, to mimic the eth `jsonrpc` methods, I define an object called `eth`, so `eth_call` becomes `eth.call`.

 `Client.Simple` would be the easiest to get started with.

+### Asynchronous IO
+If you want to use async IO, you need a factory.
+There is one predefined and implicitly available as `Client.Factory.Default`. if you import this, `implicitly[Client.Factory]` should give you a factory, and you can use its `apply` function to a URL to get an async eth jsonrpc client.

-If you want fancy asynchronous IO, use `Client.Factory.createAsyncFactory()`, apply the `Factory` to the service URL to get the client, and eventually try to close the `Factory`.
+A more complicated way of obtaining a factory for asynchronous IO, is to use `Client.Factory.createAsyncFactory()`, apply the `Factory` to the service URL to get the client, and eventually try to close the `Factory`.

 Jetty spawns tons of `Thread`s to manage its quasi-asynchronicity, thus the need for the otherwise annoying factory level.
 Probably best to start with `Cient.Simple`.

+### JSON-RPC
 The `json-rpc` stuff itself is fairly trivial, but when doing the most complicated things you do, such as deploying contracts, sending messages, etc, there's a fair amount of complexity about deciding how much to pay for gas (`gasPrice`), and how much gas to offer (`gas`, or `gasLimit`).